Biometria-se/grizzly/docs/content/framework/usage/variables/templating.md

 ---
 title: Templating
 ---
-@anchor framework.usage.variables.templating
+@anchor framework.usage.variables.templating Templating
 # Templating

-`grizzly` has support for templating in both step expression variables (most) and request payload, with the templating backend [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/).
+`grizzly` has support for templating in both step expression variables (most) and request payload, with the templating backend [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/), and also `grizzly` specific templating variables from environment variables or environment configuration files.
+The later is resolved **before** a test is started, while the former is resolved during run time.
+See {@link framework.usage.variables.environment_configuration} on how to use `$conf::`-variables.

 ## Request payload